C/1925 F1 (Shajn–Comas Solá)

-Comet Shajn–Comas Solá, formal designation C/1925 F1, is a hyperbolic comet co-discovered by Grigory Shajn and Josep Comas Solá in 1925.
+Comet Shajn–Comas Solá, formal designation C/1925 F1, is a non-periodic comet co-discovered by Grigory Shajn and Josep Comas Solá in 1925.
 At the time, it was the comet with the most distant known perihelion distance (until the discovery of 29P/Schwassmann–Wachmann two years later), which enabled astronomers to continue observing it until March 1927.

 Observational history

 Discovery

 The comet was first spotted by accident from the Simeis Observatory in Crimea by Soviet astronomer, Grigory Shajn, on 22 March 1925.
-Having just recently transferred from the Pulkovo Observatory, Shajn wasn't used to operating the telescope at Simeis at the time, hence pointing the instrument to the wrong direction in his first trial run.
+Having just recently transferred from the Pulkovo Observatory, Shajn was not used to operating the telescope at Simeis at the time, hence pointing the instrument to the wrong direction in his first trial run.
 He noticed a diffuse 11th-magnitude object in an erroneous photographic plate where he recognized it as a comet.
 In a letter he wrote to George van Biesbroeck, he later recalled:

 "Had I not made the mistake in guiding, the trail of the comet would have had nearly the same length as the star trails, and I doubt that I would have distinguished it from a star."

 Shortly afterwards, the comet was independently discovered by Spanish astronomer, Josep Comas Solá, from the Fabra Observatory in Barcelona, Spain on 23 March 1925, but was unable to confirm his discovery until March 25th.